John Mayer, at a Clinic at the Berklee Performance Center

 - Sue Turner, Vancouver, BC

-It all was great, but Pat Pattison was the most value and the most
+It all was great, but Pat Pattison was the most value and the most entertaining to me.

 - James Penny, Winnipeg, MB